ngjunsiang/laymansguide-src/season7/issue086/issue086.md

 - **C**onsistency — reading the same data multiple times should not give us different results
 - **A**vailability — we should get a response from the database quickly
-- **P**artition tolerance — If network disruptions or software/hardware failures break communication, the system should still continue to operate
+- **P**artition tolerance — If network disruptions or software/hardware failures break communication, our cluster of servers break up into smaller clusters; computers in each subcluster can communicate with each other, but not with computers outside the subcluster.
+Under such conditions, the system should still continue to operate.

 This is known as the **CAP theorem**: you can only really prioritise two out of the three factors.